Where is my refund of Wisconsin tax?

 Note: You can also use certain private delivery services approved by the Internal Revenue Service.

 Are extensions available if I can't file my Wisconsin return by the due date?

 Any extension allowed by the Internal Revenue Service for filing the federal return automatically extends the Wisconsin due date to 30 days after the federal extended due date.

-You don't need to submit either a copy of the federal extension or an application for a Wisconsin extension to the Department by the original due date of your return.
-However, you must attach a copy of the federal extension to the Wisconsin return that you file.
+You don't need to submit either a copy of the federal extension or an application for a Wisconsin extension to the department by the original due date of your return.
+However, you must include a copy of the federal extension to the Wisconsin return that you file.